Suicide and the Death of Beauty

 The Irreducible Glory of a Human Life

-** SPOILER ALERT for A Tale of Two Cities, The Awakening, The Sorrows of Young Werther, and Death of a Salesman.
+This article contains spoilers for A Tale of Two Cities, The Awakening, The Sorrows of Young Werther, and Death of a Salesman.
 Lately, the topic of suicide, or more accurately, the story of suicide, has unintentionally permeated my reading.
-It has been cast in many forms from the not so suicidal yet still self-inflicted death of...
+It has been cast in many forms, from the not so suicidal, yet still self-inflicted death...
 Continue Reading →

 Blog at WordPress.com.